 8. Notre Dame Cathedral

-Notre Dame cathedral (Our Lady of Paris) -style Cathedral and is one of the best-known landmarks in the city of Paris.
+Notre Dame Cathedral (Our Lady of Paris), is one of the best-known landmarks in the city of Paris.

 The Medieval cathedral is very important in French history – many historic events have taken place at the Cathedral.
 For example, kings have been crowned here and the coronation of Napoleon also took place here.